 Funded by the Sally Mead Hands Foundation, the Climate Change Observatory (CCO) was established for the Kezar Lake watershed with the mission to evaluate potential impacts of climate change on watershed resources and identify actions to mitigate climate change in the watershed.
 As part of this mission, the CCO purchased and deployed five Onset HOBO® temperature loggers in Coffin, Boulder, Bradley, Sucker, and Long Meadow Brooks and two Onset HOBO® water level/temperature loggers in Beaver and Great Brooks in 2014.
 Two water level/temperature sites were added at the lower basin and outlet stream of Kezar Lake in 2015 (Figure 1).
-Loggers were deployed again at all nine sites in 2018.
+Loggers were deployed again at all nine sites in 2019.
 These data will serve as a baseline for future comparisons of water quality to assess long-term temperature and flow trends in the Kezar Lake watershed.

-The water temperature loggers were deployed on 4/26/18 at all nine sites and retrieved on 11/8/18 for a total deployment period of 196 days.
-Maintenance at these sites occurred on 6/26/18, 7/19/18, 8/15/18, and 9/24/18.
+The water temperature and/or water level loggers were deployed on 4/25/19 at Beaver Brook, Coffin Brook, Boulder Brook, Sucker Brook, Bradley Brook, and Long Meadow Brook.
+Water level loggers at Great Brook, the lower basin, and the outlet stream were not deployed on 4/25/19 because the PVC housing at Great Brook had broken (most likely due to debris floating down the river), and high flow conditions restricted access at the lower basin and the outlet stream.
+The water level loggers at these remaining three sites were deployed instead on 5/21/19.
+All loggers were retrieved on 11/4/19 for a total deployment period of 193 days.
+Maintenance at these sites occurred on 5/21/19, 7/25/19, 8/20/19, and 9/17/19.
 In most cases, loggers were submerged and in good condition.
 If a deeper spot was nearby, loggers were repositioned to ensure submergence.
-The logger at Great Brook was found in very low water on 6/26/18 and 7/19/18 and was out of water on 9/24/18.
+The logger at Coffin Brook was found out of water on 11/4/19.

-The stilling wells at Great Brook, Beaver Brook, and the Kezar outlet stream were in excellent condition during 2018 and lined up with land-based reference marks.
-The stilling well at the lower basin was re-installed in 2017 slightly offshore using a galvanized docking pipe to secure the staff gauge and PVC protective housing with logger with hose clamps.
-Due to a slight bend in the bottom of the pipe, the lower basin stilling well was pushed deeper in the lake bottom to ensure stability through the 2018 sampling season.
-The monitoring unit now measured water level 0.11 ft higher in 2018 than in 2017.
+The stilling wells at Great Brook, Beaver Brook, and the outlet stream were in excellent condition in 2019 and lined up with land-based reference marks.
+The PVC protective housing at Great Brook was replaced on 5/21/19 when the logger was deployed.
+Due to a slight bend in the bottom of the pipe, the lower basin stilling well was pushed deeper in the lake bottom to ensure stability through the 2019 monitoring season.
+The staff gauge measured water level 0.78 ft lower in 2019 than in 2018.
 Previous deployment years at the lower basin will need to be adjusted for new staff gauge height.

 Water level data were corrected for atmospheric pressure, temperature, and reference field measurements using the Onset HOBO® Barometric Compensation Assistant.
 Measurement error (i.e., sensor drift) was accounted for by comparing the difference between the logger endpoint and the reference water level measurement at the time of collection; differences greater than or equal to 0.004 m were corrected for, assuming a constant rate of drift for the calibration period (Wagner et al., 2006).
 Any data flagged as suspect for being out of water or interfered with in some way as to not reflect true stream conditions were removed from the final record.
-Two stage-discharge measurements were collected at Beaver Brook: 4/26/18 following a storm event and 8/15/18 during baseflow conditions.
-One stage-discharge measurement was collected at Great Brook and the Kezar Outlet Stream on 8/15/18.
+Two stage-discharge measurements were collected at Beaver Brook, Great Brook, and the outlet stream: 5/21/19 in spring during high flows and 7/25/19 during baseflow conditions.
 A more robust stage-discharge relationship for each site will be needed to convert water level to flow.